joey-qytyku/OS-90-i386/docs/README.md

 Q: I want to write software for OS/90, what resources are available?

 A: Everything in DOCS\ is relevant for kernel-mode development.
-Components like MM and scheduling available to drivers are prefixed with \_DRIVER and are added to the kernel symbol table with EXPORT_SYM.
+Components like MM and scheduling available to drivers are prefixed with \__DRVFUNC and are added to the kernel symbol table with EXPORT_SYM.
 Source code is the most reliable documentation.
 If there are any questions, feel free to ask me.

 ## Pipe Dreams